 Employer responsibilities when using a Consumer Reporting Agency

-The Fair Credit Reporting Act requires businesses to comply with certain requirements before they may lawfully obtain background checks and before they may lawfully rely on then to take action against an applicant or employee.
+The Fair Credit Reporting Act (FCRA) requires businesses to comply with certain requirements before they may lawfully obtain background checks and before they may lawfully rely on them to take action against an applicant or employee.
 The main purpose of these requirements is to give the applicant or employee notice about the employer’s intention to use a background check in its employment decisions, the opportunity for them to prevent that from happening, and information they may need about their rights under the FCRA.

 Employee notice and consent to perform a background check